 Request To Establish Parentage

-A Request to Establish Parentage or “Paternity Action” is a request have a court formally determine that a person is the Mother and Father of the minor child or children.
-When two parents are not married, one parent files a Request to Establish Parentage to determine parentage and to establish other orders including, without limitation, a reimbursement for child birth expenses, child custody, visitation, and support.
+When two parents are not married, one parent files a Request to Establish Parentage to determine parentage and to establish other orders, including, without limitation, a reimbursement for childbirth expenses, child custody, visitation and support.

 Hypothetically, if during your marriage your wife has an affair, and she gets pregnant by the person with whom she was having an affair, under section 7540, there is a conclusive presumption that you are the child’s father.
 Thus, in the event that you seek to end your marriage, you could be liable for child support for a child that is technically not biologically yours.